hbctraining/main/registrations/AllFunders_Intro_Variant_Analysis.md

 ### **Who should attend?**
 <!-- OLD: [Eligible*](#eligibility-requirements) Harvard researchers who want to learn: -->
-Harvard researchers who want to learn:
+Harvard-affiliated researchers who want to learn:

 - How to design an experiment to call variants
 - How to assess QC metrics at every step in the variant calling workflow